6 Best Renters Insurance Companies in Hawaii of 2025

 Pets

-If you have a breed that is considered high risk, like a pit bull or a Doberman pinscher, you’ll pay more for personal liability and you may not be eligible for insurance with specific insurance companies.
+Suppose you have a breed considered high-risk, like a pit bull or a Doberman pinscher.
+In that case, you’ll pay more for personal liability and you may not be eligible for insurance with specific insurance companies.

 Can You Lower Rental Insurance Premiums?